Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Empirical Context

 \subsection{Child Protective Services in the Evaluation County}

 Appendix Figure \ref{cps_diagram} illustrates how CPS operates in our setting.
 CPS learns about a child who is at risk of maltreatment through reports (``referrals'') to a child protection hotline.
-Most referrals come from mandated reporters, including school employees, law enforcement, and medical professionals, who are required by law to report any instances of suspected abuse or neglect.
+Three-fourths of referrals in our setting originate from mandated reporters, including school employees, law enforcement, and medical professionals, who are required by law to report any instances of suspected abuse or neglect.
 A hotline worker records allegations of maltreatment.
 Most referrals in the study county are sent to a decision team that meets the following weekday morning.

 A decision team is a group of social workers led by at least one supervisor.
 In the study county, three to four teams meet each weekday morning to each review referrals that arrived since their last meeting.
 Each team consists of about five members taken from a designated pool of workers (about 170 workers appear during the trial), with exact worker composition varying non-randomly by day.
 For each referral, a team collaboratively records notes on key details about the family, discusses a recommended course of action, and writes down additional steps for following up on the referral.
 When reviewing a referral, typically one team member looks up a certain data source at a time while another team member writes down main points in a shared document in real time.
 The team makes note of key details from the allegation recorded at hotline, past child welfare history for the family, criminal justice contact and other internal records, and other relevant details known from past investigations.
 Ultimately, a team will choose either to send an investigator to the family (``screen in'') or not (``screen out'').
 Approximately 30 percent of referrals are screened in for investigation in the analysis sample, and the remainder are screened out.
 For some screen-outs, CPS may send a family visitor, other types of optional light-touch voluntary services, or law enforcement.
 Otherwise, the screened-out family receives no contact: they often remain unaware that they were even reported to CPS.